Student and Family Handbook

 District 622 utilizes a licensed, professional pest control service firm to prevent and control rodents, insects, and other pests in and around district buildings that can sting, bite, cause contamination, damage property, or spread disease.
 The program follows these steps:

-- Inspection and monitoring to determine whether pests are present and treatment needed;
+- Inspection and monitoring to determine whether pests are present and treatment is needed;

 - Recommendations for maintenance and sanitation to eliminate pests without using pest control materials;